Code-Institute-Submissions/zeeshan-shah-pp1/README.md

 ![lighthouse test on contact page](assets/images/lighthouse-contact.png)

-The contact us page lacks the best performance rating due to a few issues including importing external resources like google fonts and the google map.
+The contact us page is missing the best performance rating due to some issues including importing external resources like google fonts and google map.

+---

 ## Development and Deployment
----

 ### Development

-The development of this project started with a thought process and some rough sketches of the structure of my imagined website.
+The development of this project started with a thought process and some rough sketches of the structure of my website.

 * Sketch of the Index/Landing Page: